Yandex Cloud

 • Password: <user_password>

-3. Create an Yandex Object Storage bucket.
+3. Create a Yandex Object Storage bucket.

-4. Create a service account named storage-viewer with the storage.viewer role.
+4. Create a service account storage-viewer with the storage.viewer role.
 The transfer will use it to access the bucket.

 5. Create a static access key for the storage-viewer service account.